Clarinet Quintet (Brahms): Structure

-First movement
+I. Allegro

 Like the quintet by Mozart, the strings begin the piece.
 Only several bars after the clarinet's entry is it finally made clear that the key of the music is B minor rather than D major (the latter being the key in which the exposition ends, leading smoothly into the repeat of the clarinet's opening).
 This movement sets an autumnal mood for the rest of the composition.

 One phrase, towards the middle played by the clarinet, sounds closely related to one in the first movement of Carl Maria von Weber's Clarinet Concerto No. 1 in F minor.
 This was possibly inserted because when Brahms listened to Richard Mühlfeld at his recital, he was playing this concerto.

-Second movement
+II.
+Adagio

 The bowed strings are played with mutes (con sordino) throughout the movement.
 Mainly in B major, the reflective melody is first introduced by the clarinet, and is sometimes chromatic with some shifts to B minor.
 The middle section is in B minor, its mood recalling the gloomy atmosphere of the first movement.
 Here, the clarinet performs technical runs playing from all ranges.
 Via an agitated transition with even more modulations, the music calms down and returns to the beginning theme, and then subsides.

-Third movement
+III.
+Andantino

 This movement, the shortest of the four, begins in D major.
 In measure 23, the clarinet and violin play as if they were talking in a conversation.
 It modulates back from D major into the darker B minor.
 This section is highly influenced by the first part and even ends the same except being in a 2/4 meter.

-Fourth movement
+IV.
+Con moto

 This movement is marked Con moto (with motion) and contains a theme and five variations as do the final movements of Mozart's Clarinet Quintet and Brahms's Clarinet Sonata No. 2.
 Tempo varies according to the musician.
 The fourth variation, in B major, has a sweet melody mostly performed by the clarinet, which recalls the mood of the second movement.
 The fifth (final) variation, beginning with the viola playing the melody over the pizzicato cello, is back in B minor but bears a different metrical sign (6/8) till the end of the movement.
 The coda brings multiple themes from the first movement, and finally ends with a sudden loud B minor chord which eventually fades away (as opposed to the quiet ending in the first movement).